-This Act is the Administrative Decisions Tribunal Act 1997.
+This Act is the Administrative Decisions Review Act 1997.

 This Act commences on a day or days to be appointed by proclamation.

 The objects of this Act are as follows:(a) to provide a preliminary process for the internal review of administratively reviewable decisions before the administrative review of such decisions by the Tribunal under this Act,(b) to require administrators making administratively reviewable decisions to notify persons of decisions affecting them and of any review rights they might have and to provide reasons for decisions of administrators on request,(c) to foster an atmosphere in which administrative review by the Tribunal is viewed positively as a means of enhancing the delivery of services and programs,(d) to promote and effect compliance by administrators with legislation enacted by Parliament for the benefit of the citizens of New South Wales.

 administrative review jurisdiction of the Tribunal—see section 9.

 enabling legislation means legislation (other than this Act or any statutory rules made under this Act) that:(a) provides for applications to be made to the Tribunal with respect to a specified matter or class of matters, or(b) otherwise enables the Tribunal to exercise functions with respect to a specified matter or class of matters.